BUGA Erfurt 2021

 The egapark is Thuringia’s largest and most beautiful garden.
 The colourful, scented expanse of flowers reflects the infinite diversity of the plant world.
-This is the beating heart of the 2021 BUGA festival: a historic park extending over an area of 36 hectares in the style of Bauhaus modernism, which is unique for the diversity of its gardens and show beds.
+This is the beating heart of the 2021 BUGA festival: a historic park extending over an area of 36 hectares, which is unique for the diversity of its gardens and show beds.

 Newly designed themed gardens provide inspiration, demonstrate new varieties, and encourage imitation.
 Other attractions include inspiring exhibitions suggesting ideas for your garden, the feature on grave and monument design, and the gardener’s marketplace.
 Dahlias, pelargoniums, rhododendrons, begonias, fuchsias and shrubs – the entire site is buzzing with an unparalleled display of magnificent plants and flowers.
 The 23 displays staged in the two halls change every week and are a perfect reflection of our horticultural tradition.
 Here, gardeners and florists demonstrate their skills – and propose all sorts of ideas for visitors to try out at home.
 You can also find answers to a wide range of gardening-related questions at the German Horticultural Museum, with its modern structure and brand-new permanent exhibition.